-A strange part of me came to life in the surreal stillness of the nights I spent trying to sleep through in strange places.
-It wasn’t born in one night of my youth, or in one morning after, but it occurred over the course of decades of insomnia nights spent in other people’s houses.
+A strange part of me came to life in the surreal stillness of the nights I spent trying to sleep in strange places.
+It wasn’t born in one night of my youth, or in one morning after, but it occurred over the course of decades of insomnia nights spent in other people’s homes.
 I was never one who could just sleep anywhere.
 I had to have my pillow, my blankets, my room temperature, my environment, and my comfort level.
-When someone would invite me for a sleepover, I would jump at the chance.
+Yet, when someone would invite me for a sleepover, I would jump at the chance.

 When a kid is at another person’s house in those after midnight hours, they can’t just flip on the tube, run outside to check out the various comings and goings of the neighborhood, or snoop through their stuff.
 Doing any of these things will be regarded as incredibly impolite.
 If the kid is a normal kid, and the only reason they’re invited to stay over is based on the idea that they’re normal, they learn to lie there quietly and just hope that the dream world will eventually take them.
 If they’re anything like me, it never does, because they can’t sleep in strange places.
 They’re trapped in their bed, inside their head, in a cell called insomnia.

 Trinkets have little-to-no value to anyone during the day.
 They had no value to me either, during the day.
 They were something on a table.
 They were a Civil War-era cannon placed in the middle of a living room table?
 They were small items that said funny or wise things on them.
 There was a reason that they were selected, but I could never understand what those reasons were.
 I never understood how a person selected one trinket over another.
 Do they depict the person we are, or the person we want to be?
 Some of them are funny, as I said, but they’re not too funny.
 Too funny can make a person seem simple.
 If there was a grand design my friend’s parent’s had in mind when they chose the trinkets, I didn’t know what it was, and I spent hours trying to figure it out.